 The Responsible Camping Forum was set up by TIA in 2007.
 Since then the Forum has succeeded in achieving a unified stance on how best to manage freedom camping in New Zealand.
 While some degree of enforcement is required, we can reduce that through education and helping campers embrace the principle of kaitiakitanga (social and environmental responsibility).

+The Motorhome/Campervan Operator Guidelines (updated April 2019) provide key messages and information to use when communicating with visitors about freedom camping.
 We encourage operators to use these guidelines and share them with frontline staff.

 - The Forum commissioned a Freedom Camping Literature Review to assess and summarise the research available on freedom camping, plus identify where gaps in information and knowledge exist.